sdavarzani/Handwritten-Recognition-Using-the-MNIST-Dataset/README.md

 # Handwritten-Recognition-Using-the-MNIST-Dataset
-In this project a Multilayer Perceptron (MLP) neural network is employed for digit recognition.
+In this project a Multilayer Perceptron (MLP) neural network is developed for digit recognition.